detelinradev/carpooling/README.md

 ![2019-08-30 (50)](https://user-images.githubusercontent.com/39421427/64017456-451f6700-cb32-11e9-8ea6-1ee308a29310.png)

-And we are redirected to the `My trip` page where is nothing, the trip will not appears in the main search page too
+And we are redirected to the `My trip` page where is nothing, the trip will not appear in the main search page too

 ![2019-08-30 (51)](https://user-images.githubusercontent.com/39421427/64017457-451f6700-cb32-11e9-8fdd-8093a4482b86.png)